Template Functions

 hasKey

-The hasKey function returns true if the given dict contains the given key.
+if the given dict contains the given key.

 hasKey $myDict "name1"

-If the key is not found, this returns false.
+If the key is not found, this returns false

 pluck

-The pluck function makes it possible to give one key and multiple maps, and get a list of all of the matches:
+function makes it possible to give one key and multiple maps, and

 pluck "name1" $myDict $myOtherDict

-The above will return a list containing every found value ([value1 otherValue1]).
+The above will return a list

-If the given key is not found in a map, that map will not have an item in the list (and the length of the returned list will be less than the number of dicts in the call to pluck.
+If the given key is not found in a map, that map will not have an item in the

 If the key is found but the value is an empty value, that value will be inserted.

-A common idiom in Sprig templates is to uses pluck... | first to get the first matching key out of a collection of dictionaries.
+A common idiom in Sprig templates is to uses pluck... | first

 dig

-The dig function traverses a nested set of dicts, selecting keys from a list of values.
-It returns a default value if any of the keys are not found at the associated dict.
+of values.
+It returns a default value if any of the keys are not found at the

 dig "user" "role" "humanName" "guest" $dict